-Heinsohn’s research identifies habitat loss as major cause of the species’ decline.
-Australia’s palm cockatoos are found only in the rainforsts of Cape York Peninsula, at the northern tip of Queensland.
-Land clearing due to mining, and worsening bushfires due to climate change are shrinking this already limited viable habitat.
+Major habitat loss has been cites of the primary cause of the species’ decline.
+Australia’s palm cockatoos are found only in the rainforests of Cape York Peninsula, at the northern tip of Queensland.
+Land clearing due to mining and worsening bushfires due to climate change are shrinking the species’ already limited viable habitat.

 Making matters worse; the palm cockatoo has an unusually slow rate of reproduction.
 Females lay only a single egg every two years.
-Heinsohn’s research suggests that chick loss to due predation results in palm cockatoo pairs only producing—on average—a single offspring every ten years.
-There are thought to only be 1500 birds remaining in the wild.
+Research suggests that chick loss to due predation results in palm cockatoo pairs only producing—on average—a single offspring every ten years.
+There are thought to be fewer than 1,500 birds remaining in the wild.

-Researchersare currently working to have the palm cockatoo’s conservation status changed from vulnerable to endangered.
-Beyond this, conservationists will try to preserve their habitat with better fire management and cooperation with mining companies.
+Conservationists will continue trying to preserve their habitat with better fire management and cooperation with mining companies.